alan-platform/alan-platform.github.io/pages/tutorials/model/2023.4/application-tutorial.md

 The `@numerical-type:` part is a GUI annotation; an instruction for the graphical user interface of your app.
 We can specify the label that we want to see if we want it to be different from the label of the numerical-type (here `Euro` instead of `eurocent`).
 Furthermore, we can specify the number of decimals that the user can enter: 2 as the accuracy is `eurocent`.
-There's much more to numerical-types, but we'll leave it at this for now.
+There's much more to numerical types, but we'll leave it at this for now.

 <sup>For a better understanding of the syntax, read the [syntax guide](/pages/tuts/syntax.html).</sup>